 Host a contest on Instagram or Facebook for the person who has the most likes or shares on a repost of your event image.
 Or, let the fates decide and host a giveaway for a randomly selected person who shares your image and tags a friend.

 Promotions like these can be extremely successful at cultivating interest in an event and have the potential to reach a large audience.

 Design an enticing image like the one below to encourage followers to participate.
 By asking them to comment you get them invested in the event, so they are more likely to register afterwards, even if they don’t win.

 Bite-sized information is essential on social media networks, and infographics are a genius way to condense facts into one easily-digestible piece of art.

 Once you’ve got their attention with the infographic, they’re likely to want more when they reach the end.
 That’s where you reel them in and tell them how they can find out more by attending your event.

 This technique works because it gives your followers something of value and makes them more likely to trust that your event will be worth their time.

-Infographics can be labor intensive, so we’ve created some easy-to-edit templates that are a breeze to tweak, like the one below.
+Infographics can be labor intensive, but our infographic maker tool makes light work of creating beautiful infographics, and we’ve also created some easy-to-edit templates that are a breeze to tweak, like the one below.

 Guest speakers are a crucial addition to many types of events, from conferences, to classes, to sporting events, and more.
 If you have guest speakers coming to your event, though, it’s possible that your audience doesn’t know who this person is or what they’re about.